faceit/frontend-coding-challenge/CHALLENGE.md

 ### 7. Make it responsive

-- Examples of the expected layout on different screen sizes are provided:
+- Example screenshots of the expected layout on different screen sizes are provided (expand to see the screenshot):

 <details>
   <summary>iPhone 12 Pro Max (428x926)</summary>